G.A. Bastman – Stockholm

 Even now, you can find the Bastman logo on ski-gear and sports equipment in museums and in auctions for Olympic games sporting memorabilia.

 In the 1880s, Bastman relocated his business to Riddarhustorget.
 During this period he would produce the target balls with his name embossed proudly around the circumference.
-He also put out a robust sporting catalog and was Treasurer of the Swedish Hunting Association from 1870 – 1902 which is how long his business lasted.
+He also put out a robust sporting catalog and was treasurer of the Swedish Hunting Association from 1870 to 1902 which is how long his business lasted.

 From an 1886 article in Swedish Companies and Men in Commerce, Industry and Art.

 During the ever-increasing pile of sports and body exercises – including gymnastics associations as well as racing and sailing clubs, rowing, ball, skiing, and ice skating clubs – it is, of course, important to be able to stay at home here equipped with the necessary tools.
 Mr. Georg A. Bastman has realized that this was a need to fill, which is why in 1877 he founded the still flourishing company.
 The company also manufactures fishing gear and exports moose and reindeer horns.